States of Venezuela

 The Bolivarian Republic of Venezuela is a federation made up of twenty-three states (estados), a Capital District (Distrito Capital) and the Federal Dependencies (Dependencias Federales), which consist of many islands and islets in the Caribbean Sea.
-Venezuela also claims the Guayana Esequiba territory which comprises six districts in the independent nation of Guyana.
+Venezuela claims the disputed Essequibo territory as one of its states, which it calls Guayana Esequiba, but the territory is controlled by Guyana as part of six of its regions.

 The states and territories of Venezuela are usually organized into regions (regiones), although these regions are mostly geographical entities rather than administrative entities.

 Historical states

 Prior to the Federal War (1859–1863), the country was divided into provinces rather than states (see Provinces of Venezuela).
 The victorious forces were supposed to grant more autonomy to the individual states, but this was not implemented.

 From 1863 to the early 1900s there were numerous territorial changes, including the merger and splitting of states, but from then until the 1990s the states were left unchanged.
 States that existed during this time included Guzmán Blanco State (1873–1889).
 Originally a renamed Aragua State, in 1881 the states of Miranda, Guárico, Nueva Esparta and the Vargas department of the Federal District were merged into the state.
 This was part of a territorial reorganisation reducing the number of states from 20 to 9, which was reversed in 1901.

-The 1990s saw the creation of three new states: Delta Amacuro (1991), Amazonas (1994), and Vargas (1998).
+The 1990s saw the creation of three new states: Delta Amacuro (1991), Amazonas (1994), and Vargas (1998, renamed La Guaira in 2019).

+Proposed states

+On 5 December 2023, following a referendum held two days earlier, Venezuelan president Nicolás Maduro published a new map showing the claimed region of Guayana Esequiba as part of Venezuela.
+He urged legislators to create a law which would establish a new state covering the disputed region.
+The Venezuelan referendum on annexing the area led to a diplomatic crisis between the two countries.